abhi18av/LJMU_Masters_Dissertation/README.md

-src
+Application of ML for DRP using WGS data on MTB genomes.
 ==============================

-This repository contains the code for my masters dissertation based on application of ML for DRP using WGS data on MTB genomes.
+This repository contains the code for my masters dissertation.

+To execute the code, the following execution environments are recommended.

+1. AWS/Azure Batch for genomic pre-processing.

+2. Azure ML Studio for notebooks, with a decent server.

 Project Organization